realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

   spectrum of Unicode character types, conversion from around 200 encodings, and collation and locale-sensitive case mappings.
-* [Ulex](http://www.cduce.org/ulex) is a lexer generator for Unicode that can serve as a Unicode-aware replacement for `ocamllex`.
+* [Ulex](http://www.cduce.org/ulex) is a lexer generator for Unicode that can serve as a Unicode-aware replacement for <command>ocamllex</command>.
 * [Uutf](http://erratique.ch/software/uutf) is a non-blocking
   streaming Unicode codec for OCaml, available as a standalone library.
 It is accompanied by the